pragma-/pbot/doc/VirtualMachine.md

 system manual or KVM manual to install and load KVM.

 #### libvirt and QEMU
-Ensure libvirt and QEMU are installed and ready.
+If using libvirt, ensure it is installed and ready.

     host$ virsh version --daemon
     Compiled against library: libvirt 7.6.0